-The spreads above are based on the prime account which has the best spreads but required the minimum deposit of $50,000 USD.
-As of April 2021, this is approx $66k SGD which will rule out most beginner forex traders.
+The spreads above are based on the prime account which has the best spreads but required a minimum deposit of $50,000 USD.
+As of June 2021, this is approx $66k SGD which will rule out most beginner forex traders.
 Rather, there are lower minimum deposit options through the standard or premium forex online trading account.

 A key advantage of Singapore traders is that the MAS regulated entity offers the full functionality access and information of the Swiss bank including access to:

 This makes Swissquote an all-in-one retail investor account option.